fossasia/susi.ai/docs/Skill_Tutorial.md

 This will call the loklak search API and gets back a big list of tweets from the given query in $1$.
 That list is somewhere inside the answer json of the API call, and we must tell SUSI where it can find that list.
-This hint is given in the attribute 'path' which has the syntax of a JSONPath.
-Here, the statuses object contains a list of objects, which always contains the same attribute keys.
+This hint is given in the attribute 'path' which has the syntax of a JSONPath (see: https://goessner.net/articles/JsonPath/ ) Here, the statuses object contains a list of objects, which always contains the same attribute keys.
 One of these attributes has the name 'text' and that attribute is selected with the $text$ pattern.
 Note that the bang definition part until the eol line must be given in JSON.